SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 What I love about it is that you get back hundreds of other ideas that you can use for future posts too.
 So in addition to being a powerful keyword research tool, it’s also a great brainstorming tool.

-Now that we have the non-techie SEO tips covered, let’s get into the semi-techie stuff…and remember, you got this!
+keyword research tool - Google keyword Planner Now that we have the non-tech SEO tips covered, let’s get into the semi-techie stuff…and remember, you got this!

 Related: How to Create a Content Strategy for Your Blog